 Set your investment goals

-Determining your investment goals will give you a better idea of how much you’ve got to put aside and how long, roughly, you need to invest for.
-So, have a think, and list all the dreams you’d love to turn into reality thanks to investing.
+Determining your investment goals will give you a better idea of how much money to put aside and for how long (roughly) you'll need to invest for.
+So, have a think, and list all the dreams you’d love to potentially turn into reality thanks to investing.

-Consider your risk appetite
+Determine your risk appetite